 - Artist: Michael Mayer

-- Album: Mantasy
+- From: Mantasy

 One of my favorite production techniques when it comes to incorporating voices into dance music is what I'll call the kaarvai technique, wherein a singer's voice is basically frozen in real time and held longer than (almost) humanly possible.
 Kaarvai refers to the practice of holding notes (swaras) in Indian classical music, especially ragas, which can go on for hours.
 My favorite example of this trick came a few years ago, in a track by the British duo Dusk + Blackdown called "Kuri Pataka," in which an ecstatic Indian voice hits a high note and stays there for 47 seconds, while tribal percussion and alien elephants swarm around it.